 - Is having difficulty with learning, such as problems with reading, spelling or mathematics and has not responded to support.

 - Appears anxious or withdrawn in relation to school or is avoiding school.

 - Shows concentration problems, and lacks organisation skills.

 - Shows a loss of skills, regression in abilities, or sudden change in their normal behaviour

 - Is not as independent as expected in daily living skills; they may be disorganised or forget instructions (particularly in older children and teenagers)

 These assessments are important in identifying difficulties, planning appropriate psychological interventions and advising on educational support.

 - Assessments are important in guiding not just learning needs, but can also be helpful in understanding some underlying reasons for behavioural difficulties in children.

 - Assessments help guide educational supports and appropriate behavioural interventions.

-- Diagnosing learning problems is essential to ensure the child receives the right support with learning.
+- Diagnosing learning problems early is essential to ensure the child receives the right support with learning.